uCautomation/plant-watering-system/README.md

 The user can interact with the system via the 16x2 LCD display and the user buttons.

+## TODO
-TODO: Save power by going to sleep on timeout.
+ - Save power by going to sleep on timeout.
+ - Test the WaterSystem state machine
+ - Allow the user to calibrate each module
+   - Allow the user to save the calibration data into the EEPROM
+   - Save the calibration data into a sort-of flash/EEPROM filesystem to prevent early death of specific EEPROM memory cells

 ## watering modules